 Most of the instruments we develop require connection to external services including HIS/LIS, remote monitoring, remote status/control and predictive monitoring.

-A key to successful connectivity is working with our clients to understand early all external interfaces (captured in interface control documents) ensuring the software is adaptable to change in the future.
-Examples include new LIS servers, legacy remote service tools and co-developments.
+A key to successful connectivity is working with our clients to understand early all external interfaces (captured in interface control documents) ensuring the system capabilities remain adaptable to change in the future.

 We routinely develop optical architectures and integrate those designs into optical systems for point of care and diagnostic instruments that rely on an optical method for detecting a positive or negative result.